 Tampa Bay joins St. Louis, L.A., and Buffalo as the only NHL teams to place multiple prospects on the team.

-The Canadian Hockey League announced yesterday that Lightning prospect Torrie Jung of the Kelowna Rockets is the ADT CHL Goaltender of the Week after posting three wins with a 1.00 goals against average and .960 save percentage in three games last week.
+(CHL Photo and Release) The Canadian Hockey League today announced that Lightning prospect Torrie Jung of the Edmonton Oil Kings is the ADT CHL Goaltender of the Week for the week ending November 30.

 Today the BCHL announced its Coastal Conference all-stars and Lightning prospect Justin Courtnall made the list.
 Courtnall's father, Geoff, will be coaching the Coastal squad at the January 14 game vs. the Interior Conference.

 Courtnall is in his third year in the BCHL, and is tied for the team lead in scoring with fellow all-star Evan Pighin.
 Both were participants in the Lightning's prospect camp this past summer.
 Pighin is a free agent.